 Brief summary, which scholars can use as abstract.

 1. Allen Duston, O.P., and Roberto Zagnoli, Saint Peter and the Vatican, (Virginia, 2003), p.
 92.

 3. Engelbert Kirschbaum S.J., The Tombs of St Peter and St Paul, tr.
-John Murray S.J., (London, 1959), from Die Gräber der Apostelfürsten (Frankfurt, 1957).
+John Murray S.J., (London, 1959), based on Die Gräber der Apostelfürsten (Frankfurt, 1957).

-4. Hartmann Grisar S.J., Rom beim Ausgraben der antiken Welt, (Paderborn, 2015), Nachdruck from 1901 original, p.
+6. Hartmann Grisar S.J., Rom beim Ausgraben der antiken Welt, (Paderborn, 2015), Nachdruck from 1901 original, p.
 234: "Hätte man die geschichtliche Frage stets ruhig betrachtet so würde man sich schon vor den kritischen Verhandlungen neurer Zeit gesagt haben: Ein Grab Petri in Rom konnte, wenn es vorhanden war, nicht vergessen werden, und wenn es nicht vorhanden war, nicht erfunden werden."